trangiabach/Lung-Iris/README.md

 ### Model

 The model is a convolutional neural network comprising of four convolutinal layers each with max-pooling and two fully-connected layers.
-We extract the activation map from the last convolutional layer, allowing for the network to have great localizaion ability.
+An activation map was extracted from the last convolutional layer, allowing for the network to have great localizaion ability.
 The model achieved 96% accuracy on training and validation set and 91% accuracy on testing set.

 ### Web application